-• Special Admission: Non-Degree Matriculant
+• Special Admission: Non-Degree Matriculates

 A student interested in earning graduate credit, but who is not an applicant for a graduate degree at Troy University, may be admitted as a "Special Student" with the approval of the Dean of the Graduate School or his/her designee.
 Admission may be granted to qualified students holding a baccalaureate degree or higher from a regionally accredited institution or to students in good standing at another regionally accredited graduate school (copy of transcript must be provided).
 Should a student apply later and be accepted to a degree program, a limit of six semester hours will be considered for credit toward the degree.
 It is the responsibility of the student to observe the limitations imposed on credit hours, coursework, and transfer of credit.
 Special students may not be admitted at a later date on a temporary admission.
-Credits taken in Special Admission status by students who are found not to be in good standing at their previous institution will be voided with the posting of no grade, "NG," by the Registrar.
+Credits taken in Special Admission status by students who are found not to be in good standing at their previous institution will be voided with the posting of no grade "NG" by the Registrar.
+Doctoral students are not eligible for special admission status.

-•Certificate Program Admission Requirements
+• Certificate Program Admission Requirements

-Students interested in completing a certificate program, offered through the Graduate School, must apply to be unconditionally admitted into the Graduate School through the standard admissions process.
+Students interested in completing a certificate program offered through the Graduate School must apply to be unconditionally admitted into the Graduate School through the standard admission process.
 All certificate courses are graduate courses.
 Consult the Unconditional Admission section of this catalog for admission requirements.